masedri/LastApp-testCode/README.md

 # LastApp-testCode

 This repository contains the test code for the [Last.App](https://www.last.app/).
-It provides a sample of how to use different technologies and key components of the application.

 ## Deployment